 Overnight Retreat Groups are required to purchase their meal plan from Refreshing Mountain, since there are no cooking facilities available for guest groups to rent.
 Additionally, groups must keep a consistent meal schedule (i.e. breakfast, lunch, and dinner) from the start of the retreat to the end of the retreat (i.e. no skipping meals).

 Guests that are staying in Tents or Cabins generally have the option to provide their own food, provided that the total group size is less than 20 people.
 For any overnight retreats with 20+ persons, a meal plan from Refreshing Mountain will be included in your quote for the event.

-You have 2 options to consider for snacks.
-You are welcome to bring your own, or you can request to have our camp store open for your “snack time”.
+You have 3 options to consider for snacks.
+We can provide them, you are welcome to bring your own, or you can request to have our camp store open for your “snack time”.
 Here are some details about each option.

 Bringing your own snacks.
 If you intend to eat the snacks in your meeting room, please plan snacks that are appropriate to the age of your group, keeping in mind that all of our meeting rooms have carpet on the floor (i.e. Red grape juice is not a good drink choice for young children, because spills will stain the carpet).
 Please be aware that your group will be billed for damages that you cause to the carpet.
 If possible, we encourage groups to use the Dining Hall for their snack area.
 Also, don’t forget to also pack your cups, napkins, plates, utensils, etc. that you may need for serving snacks.